Using Technology and e-Disclosure

-Although e-discovery and the increased availability of more advanced review platforms can certainly lead to more efficiencies in arbitration, particularly during the discovery phase, this should still be considered through the lens of arbitration, and should not be seen as an invitation for more wide-ranging requests for electronic documents.
-Similar to requests for production of paper documents, requests for electronic documents should remain limited in scope and tailored to the circumstances of the case.
+Although e-discovery and the increased availability of more advanced review platforms can certainly lead to more efficiencies in arbitration, particularly during the document production phase, this should still be considered through the lens of arbitration and should not be seen as an invitation for more wide-ranging requests for electronic documents.
+Requests for electronic documents should remain limited in scope and tailored to the circumstances of the case.

 - lack of relevance to the case or materiality to its outcome (Article 9(2)(a));

 - considerations of procedural economy, proportionality, fairness or equality (Article 9(2)(g)).

 If a party has the technology and e-disclosure tools (as discussed further below) potentially available to it, the relative salience of these objections may shift.
 For instance, if a document production request is directed at ESI and contains targeted search terms, time frames or custodians, there may be a greater likelihood of the request identifying material that is relevant and material to the outcome of the case.